Skip to content

 Loan Discount

 The loan_discount is used for finding the maximum LTV a user can have in a market.
 At the time of writing in crvUSD markets this value is a constant 9%, in Curve Lending markets this value ranges from 7% for WETH to 33% for volatile assets like UwU.
-Use the calculator below to see the maximum LTVs a user can have based on the loan_discount, amplification factor A and their number of bands N. The formula is:
+Use the calculator below to see the maximum LTVs a user can have based on the loan_discount, and band width factor A (with 4 bands, N=4).
+The formula is:

 Borrow Rate